tmp2tmp/eee/docs/README.md

     - Virtual function objects are polymorphic:
       [can be replaced at runtime](replacing-virtual-functions.md) switching the whole set of specializations
     - Instance specific data can be associated to each function object while global/module functions can have only common global/static data.
-    - Specialized function sets can be defined reusing existing code easily by inheritance
+    - Specialization function sets can be defined reusing existing code easily by inheritance

 &nbsp;